-Savannah Sparrows are widespread and abundant but their populations declined by about 1 percent per year between 1966 and 2010, resulting in a cumulative decline of about 36 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 180 million with 59 percent spending some part of the year in the U.S., 38 percent in Mexico, and 58 percent breeding in Canada.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Savannah Sparrows likely benefited greatly from human changes to landscapes early in the twentieth century that cleared forests and opened up pasturelands, but then they may have lost ground to the urbanization that followed—and to shifting agricultural practices that favor intensive row-cropping for corn and soybeans instead of dairy farms and hayfields.
+Savannah Sparrows are widespread and abundant but their populations declined by about 49% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 180 million with 59% spending some part of the year in the U.S., 38% in Mexico, and 58% breed.
+The species rates an 8 out of 20 on the Continental Concern Score.
+Savannah Sparrow is not on the 2014 State of the Birds Watch List.
+These birds likely benefited greatly from human changes to landscapes early in the twentieth century that cleared forests and opened up pasturelands, but then they may have lost ground to the urbanization that followed—and to shifting agricultural practices that favor intensive row-cropping for corn and soybeans instead of dairy farms and hayfields.
 These sparrows are susceptible to some crop pesticides and, owing to their foraging style, may eat granular pesticides scattered in cornfields.
 Savannah Sparrow nesting can be disrupted when grassy areas are mowed or fields are hayed before young have fledged.
 Overgrazing by expanding populations of Snow Geese in northern Manitoba may be reducing suitable habitat for Savannah Sparrows there.